loktar00/react-lazy-load/README.md

 ### threshold={Number}

-By default images are loaded when they appear on the screen.
-If you want images to load earlier use threshold parameter.
+By default content is loaded when it appears on the screen.
+If you want content to load earlier use threshold parameter.
 Setting threshold to 200 causes image to load 200 pixels before it appears on viewport.

 ```jsx
 <LazyLoad threshold={200}>